bjesuiter/experimental-deno/README.md

 ## Run demos

 ```
-# can also be called main.ts
+# Note: the name main for the main script is purely developers choice
-deno run folder/deno.ts
+deno run folder/main.ts
 ```